 In SPARQL, an RDF dataset consists of a default RDF graph (a set of triples of the form s-p-o) and a collection of named graphs (sets of quadruples s-p-o-g, where g is a graph name).
 In accordance with this, a ternary relation triple and a quaternary relation quad model RDF datasets in IQ.
-We use atomic expressions of the form where s, p, o, and g are either constants or variables-in relational algebra such expressions would need to be built using combinations of SELECT (σ , to deal with constants and matching variables in different positions) and PROJECT (π , for variable names), see, e.g., [8]: for example, triple pattern :ex :p ?x would normally be encoded as $\pi{x/o}\sigma{s=":ex",p=":p"}$ triple, where s, p, o are the attributes of triple.
-We chose a more concise representation, which is convenient for encoding SPARQL triple patterns.
+We use atomic expressions of the form

-$$triple(s, p, o)$$ and $quad(s, p, o, q)$,
+$$triple(s, p, o)$$ and $quad(s, p, o, g)$ ,